OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 - (T) Trucks being sent to fake address
 - (T) Bad data sent back, violating assumed response format, leading to range of problems with JuiceShop depending how vulnerable the JuiceShop parser is (from DoS to RCE)

-- (D) Customers or maybe fake JuiceShop requests include bad addresses (bad as in associated with drug trade, terrorists etc), hoping to trigger alerts in some security analytics, leading to DoS by government.
+- (D) Customers or maybe fake JuiceShop requests include bad addresses (bad as in associated with drug trade, terrorists, etc.), hoping to trigger alerts in some security analytics, leading to DoS by government.

-- (I) Eavesdropping on communication will break privacy regulations, GDPR etc.
+- (I) Eavesdropping on communication will break privacy regulations, GDPR, etc.
     Mitigation: TLS.

 - (D) If the service is synchronous and unavailable or slow, would it result in DoS in JuiceShop?